Does Ford Mustang Have AWD? (Read This First)

 Does Ford Make an AWD Mustang?

-Ford Mustang Have Awd
+Ford Mustang Have AWD

 There have been rumors that Ford is set to launch the next Ford Mustang this year.